IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Notice that you can use any online available base64 encoder to generate the above mentioned string to encode an image of your choice.

 Again, invoke the web action via your browser.
-You should see the OpenWhisk logo.
+You should see the your image.

 Finally, let's make use of the `headers`, `status` and `body` properties to respond with simple *HTML*.
 To do so update the previously created web action like this: